ComputerClubDCPS/dcgame/README.md

 # ![LupineVault Title](assets/images/tinyTitle.png)

-A collection of almost 400 HTML5 games with cloaking and integrated chat
+A collection of over 400 HTML5 games with cloaking and integrated chat

 </div>